ryanhz/flutter_ui_essentials/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-The Flutter UI Essentials package is still work in progress.
+This package is still work in progress.

 ## Features

-TODO: List what your package can do.
-Maybe include images, gifs, or videos.
+This package contains everything you need for UI development in Flutter.

 ## Getting started

-TODO: List prerequisites and provide or point to information on how to start using the package.
+Nothing special required: only install the dependency and use :)

 ## Usage

-TODO: Include short and useful examples for package users.
-Add longer examples to `/example` folder.
+### Basic Use

 ```dart
 const like = 'sample';
 ```

-## Additional information
+## Support

-TODO: Tell users more about the package: where to find more information, how to contribute to the package, how to file issues, what response they can expect from the package authors, and more.
+You have some ways to contribute to this packages

+- Beginner: Reporting bugs or request new features
+- Intermediate: Implement new features (from issues or not) and created pull requests